There are many benefits to implementing tracking technology in the workplace, including that of Bluetooth asset tracking technology.

 A key benefit of using Bluetooth to track business assets is the ability to use two-way communication.
 This feature can then allow several devices to locate one another at the same time.

 For example, if a business sets up a network of tags to track several assets, they can all be used to find each item individually.
-Which essentially makes it different from other technologies, such as GPS tracking.
+This essentially makes it different from other technologies, such as GPS tracking.

 Another major benefit of using Bluetooth to track industrial assets is the ease of compatibility with devices such as smartphones.
 This can work by data being automatically captured by a mobile app and transferred to the cloud for processing.